Heartbreak Hotel (Whitney Houston song)

-"Heartbreak Hotel" is a song by American singer Whitney Houston.
-Written for inclusion on TLC's third studio album FanMail, it was later recorded by Houston after TLC rejected the song.
-The song was written by Carsten Schack, Kenneth Karlin and Tamara Savage, and produced by Soulshock & Karlin.
-It was released on December 15, 1998, by Arista Records, as the second single from Houston's 1998 album My Love Is Your Love.
+"Heartbreak Hotel" is a song recorded by American singer Whitney Houston.
+Written by Carsten Schack, Kenneth Karlin and Tamara Savage, and produced by Soulshock & Karlin, it was released on December 15, 1998, by Arista Records as the second single from Houston's 1998 album My Love Is Your Love.
 The song prominently features R&B singers Faith Evans and Kelly Price during the choruses and bridge.

+The song was initially written for inclusion on TLC's third studio album FanMail, it was later recorded by Houston after TLC rejected the song.

-The song reached number two on the US Billboard Hot 100 and number one on Billboards Hot R&B/Hip-Hop Songs chart on February 2, 1999.
+An immediate hit in the United States, the song reached number two on the Billboard Hot 100 and number one on Billboards Hot R&B Singles & Tracks chart on in early 1999.
 "Heartbreak Hotel" was certified double platinum by the Recording Industry Association of America (RIAA).
-It was also a hit in many countries worldwide.
-The song received two nominations at the 2000 Grammy Awards for Best R&B Song and Best R&B Performance by a Duo or Group with Vocal.
+It was also a hit in several countries worldwide.
+The song received two nominations at the 42nd Annual Grammy Awards for Best R&B Song and Best R&B Performance by a Duo or Group with Vocal.

 The video, directed by Kevin Bray, was nominated for Best R&B Video at the 1999 MTV Video Music Awards.
 In 2019, the song was listed as one of the 50 best songs of the 1990s by Rolling Stone.

 Background

-By August of 1998, it had been eight years since Whitney Houston had released a studio album.
-Following her ascent to movie stardom after the success of The Bodyguard and her successful soundtrack from the film, Houston had went on to act and co-star in three films, including two feature films and a television film.
+By August 1998, it had been eight years since Whitney Houston had released a studio album.
+Following her ascent to movie stardom after the success of The Bodyguard and her successful soundtrack from the film, Houston had gone on to act and co-star in three films, including two feature films and a television film.
 This prompted her longtime mentor and record label boss Clive Davis to write a letter in which he asked the singer when she was going to return to the studio to record a brand new non-soundtrack album.

 After recording the Mariah Carey-featured duet, "When You Believe", for the Prince of Egypt soundtrack that August, Houston began work on a full-length studio album after she began working on songs with Rodney Jerkins.
 Around this time, the production team of Soulshock & Karlin had sent an R&B ballad called "Heartbreak Hotel" to the group TLC for their upcoming album, FanMail.
 Much to their disappointment, however, the group turned the song down.
 (Note: TLC group member Left Eye reportedly complained about the group turning down the song.)
 Upon hearing that TLC had rejected the ballad, Davis insisted on Houston recording the song as a duet with two rising R&B artists Faith Evans and Kelly Price.